Upptec/pgdump_to_s3/README.md

     `s3://mybucket/myfolder database_1 database_2`

 so you can dump several named databases in one go.
-The utility will gzip to a file named as `[database_name].gz` and then upload it to S3.
+The utility will create files named as `[database_name].pgdump` and then upload it to S3.
 It will replace an already present file.

 ## pg_dump parameters